J-c0d3r/Unity_CSJA_InfinityRunner/README.md

 - [ ] Add difficult speed(it'll increases by the time)
 - [ ] Add UI player stats(life, time, time record, points)
 - [ ] `In progress` Add enemy 06 like a kamikaze switching red and normal color
-- [ ] Add collison FX 03 when player or enemies explodes
+- [x] Add collison FX 03 when player or enemies explodes
+- [ ] `In progess` Add feedback visual for player when your character receive any damage
+- [ ] Add smoke FX when player are flying
 - [ ] Add sounds in the game(player fly, player shoot, enemies and player death, enemy shoot, coin colleted and background song)

 <br>